nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ![Cursor back to commandbox](images/screenshots/CursorBackToCommandbox.png)

-In the example above, after changing name from 'Meie' to 'Mei' the Enter key was pressed.
+In the example above, after changing name from 'Yeoh' to 'Yeo' the Enter key was pressed.

 The same process can be applied to other fields.